20% OFF 6 months of Helium 10

 Step 2: Go to ‘Inventory’ and select ‘Manage FBA Inventory’ from the menu bar.

-Step 3: Peruse your list of inventory and choose the products you wish to print.
+Step 3: Look at your inventory list and choose the products you wish to print.

 Step 4: Click ‘Edit’ on the right of your selected product.
 In the dropdown menu, click ‘Print item labels.’